Misiorny/codilime_task/README.md

 **Problems to resolve**

 - create good looks for RWD page - for width 414px and over 1200px,
-- solve problems with TS,
+- solve problems with TS - rendering pictures - partly solved by changing webpack config file,
 - solve problems with props (mainly children props),
 - implement external links using Gatsby.js,
 - more ... what will find during coding